• Cooking Tips

 • In a small bowl mix together the olive oil, chopped rosemary and thyme, sage, oregano, salt, pepper and minced garlic, remove 2-3 teaspoons for the potatoes and carrots.

 • Cover the chicken pieces really well with the small bowl of herb mixture, top and bottom, place in second non stick lightly oiled baking dish, single layer.
-Bake for approximately 40 minutes or meat is no longer pink.
+Bake for approximately 40 minutes or until the meat is no longer pink, internal temperature should be 165F (74C) when cooked through.
 Baste meat with drippings 3-4 times during baking.

 • Turn on broiler and broil for approximately 2-3 minutes until browned.
 Serve immediately.
 Enjoy!